felizk/jelly-player/README.md

 I hope it can be useful for someone else who wants to play with the Jellyfin API.
 Or someone who wants to make a Quasar App.

-Quasar & Vue chosen because it's what I know and like.
+Quasar & Vue was chosen because it's what I know and like.

 Shoutout to James Harvey from [finamp](https://github.com/jmshrv/finamp) for the nice blog post that got me started: https://jmshrv.com/posts/jellyfin-api/